mira97ali/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Wrote  a script that prints every other line from the input, starting with the first line using "paste" and "cut"

+17. I'm an instant star.
+Just add water and stir.

+Created the file

+Wrote a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.